 - 1. Locate leak and make sure that refrigerant system pressure has been relieved and reclaimed from both high- and low-pressure ports. - 2.
-Repair leak following accepted practices.
+Repair leak following Refrigerant Service procedures.

-NOTE: Install a filter drier whenever the system has been opened for repair.
+NOTE: Install a bi-flow filter drier whenever the system has been opened for repair.

-- 3. Add a small charge of Puron (R-410A) refrigerant vapor to system and leak-test unit. - 4.
-Recover refrigerant from refrigerant system and evacuate to 500 microns if no additional leaks are found. - 5.
-Charge unit with Puron (R-410A) refrigerant, using an accurate scale.
+- 3. Add a small charge of R-410A refrigerant vapor to system and leak-test unit. - 4.
+Recover refrigerant from refrigerant system and evacuate to 500 microns if no additional leaks are not found. - 5.
+Charge unit with Puron (R-410A) refrigerant, using an electronic scale.
 Refer to unit rating plate for required charge.